GaleJames-creator/gale-james/Samples/Webhooks/How-to-guides/How-to-manage-webhooks-using-the-Admin-UI.md

 # How to manage webhooks using the Admin-UI

 The service provides an Admin UI page for searching, creating, editing, enabling, disabling, or deleting webhooks, as well as managing webhook secrets.
 Registering your URLs generates a data object; the service sends events to notify your app of the event type and the associated data, so you can process them.

+You can reveal and rotate a webhook's secret in Admin UI.